Last Updated on 7 July, 2021 by Veronica

 There are two Marrakech.
-On one hand is the modern Marrakech or the newest part since it looks a lot like a city of western design and on the other hand is the old part in which they try to keep the spirit of the traditional Marrakech intact.
+On the one hand, is the modern Marrakech or the newest part since it looks a lot like a city of western design and on the other hand, is the old part in which they try to keep the spirit of the traditional Marrakech intact.

 What to see in Marrakech?